Grapus: History

 Grapus is a collective of French designers and they were founded after the student movements of Paris in May 1968.
 Grapus sought to 'change life' by the twine dynamics of graphic arts and political action.
 The collective scorned the commercial advertising, and adhering to its founders idealistic principles, tried to bring culture to politics, and politics to culture.

-The meaning behind Grapus's name was described by Bernard that it was functional-sounding, had vulgar overtones, and also had a "whiff of history to it," referring to French revolutionary Gracchus Babuef.
+The meaning behind Grapus's name was described by Bernard that it was functional-sounding, had vulgar overtones, and also had a "whiff of history to it," referring to French revolutionary Gracchus Babeuf.
 Another interpretation for the creation of the name Grapus, is it was a play on the words crapules staliniennes (Stalinist scum), was both a gesture of political allegiance and a sardonic provocation to potential critics.

 The group was founded in France in 1970 by Pierre Bernard, who had studied with the Polish poster designer Henryk Tomaszewski; François Miehe; and Gérard Paris-Clavel, who had met during the student movement of May 1968 and were influenced by the subversive ideas and practices of the Situationist International.
 Alex Jordan and Jean-Paul Bachollet joined the group in 1975.
 After Miehe’s departure in 1978, the core of the group found its equilibrium.

 The group's members were all members of the Communist party, and the group maintained an explicit political, social and cultural engagement.
 They at first rejected assignments with commercial and government clients, instead working with experimental theatre groups, progressive town councils, the Communist Party itself, the Communist trade union CGT, educational causes, and social institutions.
 Even in later years, when the staff had grown to 20, operating in three distinct groups, they signed all of their work simply "Grapus."